L1SAP/BlindTacToe/README.md

 The idea of **not seeing your moves** until the end forces players to rely on memory, and it creates a fun surprise at the end of reveal.

-I also wanted a beginner-friendly project to practice working with JavaScript, the DOM, and CSS.

-## 🛠️ What’s Next
-- Add a 1-player mode with AI
-- Add timer for pressure
-- expand tic tac toe grid for difficuilty

 ## Tech
 - HTML / CSS / JavaScript (Vanilla)